 Housing Services in Berkeley Rentals: Protecting Flexibility with Separate Agreements

-Under Berkeley’s Rent Stabilization Ordinance, the treatment of housing services, such as parking, storage, laundry, depends on whether the rental unit is fully covered (subject to rent control and eviction protections) or partially covered (subject only to eviction protections).
+Under Berkeley’s Rent Stabilization Ordinance, the treatment of housing services, such as parking, storage, and laundry, depends on whether the rental unit is fully covered (subject to rent control and eviction protections) or partially covered (subject only to eviction protections).

 What Are Housing Services?